fenhl/ootrstats/README.md

 * `tls`: Whether to use a secure WebSocket connection.
 If enabled, the worker needs a TLS certificate.
 The default is `true`.
 * `wslBaseRomPath`: An absolute path to the vanilla OoT rom that will be used if the randomizer is run inside [WSL](https://learn.microsoft.com/windows/wsl/about), i.e. for the `bench` subcommand if this worker is running on Windows.
 Defaults to `baseRomPath` if not specified.
+* `priorityUsers`: A list of usernames.
+The worker will not start rolling any new seeds while any of these users are signed in.
+Only supported by workers running on Windows.

 # Usage